 Population and Household Demographics

 Households who pay more than thirty percent of their gross income are considered to be Rent Overburdened.
-In Garden City, a household making less than $3,207 a month would be considered overburdened when renting an apartment at or above the median rent.
-49.37% of households who rent are overburdened in Garden City.1
+In Garden, a household making less than $2,930 a month would be considered overburdened when renting an apartment at or above the median rent.
+50% of households who rent are overburdened in Garden.

 Affordable housing program eligibility is always determined by one's income.
 Each household's income is compared to the incomes of all other households in the area.
 This is accomplished through a statistic established by the government called the Area Median Income, most often referred to as AMI.
 The AMI is calculated and published each year by HUD.

 HUD often uses an area larger than a city to determine the AMI because HUD anticipates those searching for housing will look beyond individual cities during their housing search.
-For Garden City, the AMI is calculated from all households within Wayne County.
+For Garden, the AMI is calculated from all households within Delta County.

-In Garden City, HUD calculates the Area Median Income for a family of four as $76,300
+In Garden, HUD calculates the Area Median Income for a family of four as $66,300

 Most affordable housing programs determine eligibility based on the percent of AMI a given household's income is.
 Among the programs that determine eligibility based on the AMI are Section 8, HOME, LIHTC, Section 515, 202 and 811.

 Rental Assistance in Garden